mads-hartmann/mads-hartmann.com/sites/blog.mads-hartmann.com/src/_drafts/multicore-ocaml.md

 ### What is the relationship between domains and OS threads?

 One-to-one.
 Each domain is backed by exactly one OS thread for its lifetime.
-The domain owns that thread—you can't detach or reassign it.
+The domain owns that thread - you can't detach or reassign it.
 This keeps the model simple and predictable: domain count ≈ core count.

 ### How does OCaml's multicore model differ from other languages' approaches (e.g., Go, Node)?